-Messaging Compliance: Prohibited Practices & How to Stay Safe
+Prohibited Messaging Practices: How to Stay Safe + Compliant

-When it comes to messaging campaigns, compliance is more than a best practice—it’s a legal requirement.
+When it comes to messaging campaigns, understanding prohibited messaging practices is more than a best practice—it’s a legal requirement.

 Governing bodies like the CTIA (Cellular Telecommunications Industry Association) and the TCPA (Telephone Consumer Protection Act) enforce strict rules to protect consumers from spam, misinformation, and other harmful messaging practices.

-This guide will walk you through prohibited messaging practices and content and explain how CallHub ensures compliance, keeping your campaigns within legal and ethical boundaries.
+This guide walks you through prohibited messaging practices, prohibited content, and how CallHub helps keep your campaigns compliant.

 Here’s what you need to know: